jakewaldron/PlexEmail/README.md

 * filter_show_episodes - True to show recently added TV episodes
 * filter_episodes_include - List of episodes to include (Anything that does not match perfectly will not be included)
 * filter_episodes_excluse - List of episodes to exclude (Only titles that match perfectly will be excluded)
+* filter_show_artists - True to show recently added TV artists
+* filter_artists_include - List of artists to include (Anything that does not match perfectly will not be included)
+* filter_artists_excluse - List of artists to exclude (Only titles that match perfectly will be excluded)
+* filter_show_albums - True to show recently added albums
+* filter_albums_include - List of albums to include (Anything that does not match perfectly will not be included)
+* filter_albums_excluse - List of albums to exclude (Only titles that match perfectly will be excluded)
 * filter_show_email_images - True to show images in the email
+* filter_episode_thumbnail_type - Type of image to show for new TV Episodes - "episode", "season" or "show" (Defaults to episode)
 * filter_libraries - A list of library names to filter out - ['Home Videos', 'Private']
 * filter_sections_movies - Movie specific filters
 * filter_sections_TV - TV specific filters
+* filter_sections_Music - Music specific filters
   * Possible fields: tagline, summary, content_rating, duration, year, rating, studio, tags_genre, tags_director, tags_star
   * order - The order this field should appear for each title
   * show - Whether or not this field should be shown for each title